 Robert has been awarded the Young Engineer of the Year Prize by the Royal Academy of Engineering (2018).
 In 2019, he was awarded the Sir Henry Royce Medal by the Institution of Engineering and Technology.
 In 2020, he received one of the Rising Star awards from the Waterloo Institute for Nanotechnology (WIN).

-Robert teaches a second year Materials course on Electronic Devices (MSE205).
+Robert is on the management committee of the CDT in the Advanced Characterisation of Materials.
+He also teaches a second year Materials course on Semiconductor Devices (MATE50002), as well as a fourth-year course on Advanced Thin Films Manufacturing (MATE97014/15).
 He has promoted Materials Science to the general public through his work with the Education team at the Royal Academy of Engineering.
 Recently, this was by making the resource box titled 'Engineering Materials for a Greener Planet'.

 * denotes corresponding author

 Robert L. Z. Hoye,* Lana C. Lee, Rachel C. Kurchin, Tahmida N. Huq, Kelvin H. L. Zhang, Melany Sponseller, Lea Nienhaus, Riley E. Brandt, Joel Jean, J. Alexander Polizzotti, Ahmed Kursumović, Moungi G. Bawendi, Vladimir Bulović, Vladan Stevanović, Tonio Buonassisi,* Judith L. MacManus-Driscoll.* Strongly Enhanced Photovoltaic Performance and Defect Physics of Air-Stable Bismuth Oxyiodide (BiOI).
 Advanced Materials, 2017, 29, 1702176.